pyvinecopulib

 pip install .

-Stubs can then be generated using:
+Stubs and documentation can then be generated using the custom scripts:

 Note that the generate_requirements.py script can also be used to generate a requirements.txt file for use with pip via the --format option: